fcollonval/jupyter-project/README.md

 > The default conda packages settings is the fallback if `environment.yml` is absent of the project
 > cookiecutter template.

+There are two configurable options for the project template when using the conda integration:

+- `editable_install`: If True, the project folder will be installed in editable mode using `pip` in the conda environment (default: True)
+- `filter_kernel`: If True, the kernel manager [whitelist](https://jupyter-notebook.readthedocs.io/en/stable/search.html?q=whitelist&check_keywords=yes&area=default)
+will be set dynamically to the one of the project environment kernel (i.e. only that kernel will be available when the project is opened) (default: True).

 #### Full configuration